joaoh1/BoringTemplate/README.md

 This is my personal template, it's specially made for my own needs, and therefore, it's not suited to other human beings (however, you can still use it, if you don't mind the personal tweaks).
 This is a fork of the [Fabric Example Mod](https://github.com/FabricMC/fabric-example-mod), which is more generic, therefore, a better template for regular human beings.

+The template is currently ongoing an attempt to add Github Actions/Packages integration, if you are a regular human being that uses Java 8 and wants something different, use [Blueprint](https://github.com/FabLabsMC/Blueprint) instead.

 ## Usage

 You should be able to setup BoringTemplates for your own usage by the same way you setup the Fabric Example Mod template.
 The mysterious `₢id` should not be questioned but it should be replaced with a real mod id.